 Therefore, PICO is a powerful technology to quantify protein interactions and thus to monitor the activity of signaling pathways

-In this application note we detected and quantified extracellular vesicles (EVs) from serum or cell supernatant using PICO technology.
-The data showed that PICO enables the detection of CD63+ and CD9/CD63+ EVs from cell supernatant and serum.
+In this application note we detected and quantified extracellular vesicles (EVs) from serum and cell supernatant using PICO technology.
+The data showed that PICO enables the precise detection and quantification of CD63+ and CD9/CD63+ EVs.

 Here we detected and quantified 4EBP1 and its phosphorylated form using PICO technology.
 Using Absolute Quantification (AQ), we could show that upon treatment of BT474 or MCF7 cells with the kinase inhibitor Dactolisib, the phosphorylation of 4EBP1 is decreased ~200 fold.